iGeek098/binja_toolbar/README.md

 # binja_toolbar

 binja_toolbar is a fork of BinjaDock that adds a toolbar to Binary Ninja and allows you to easily add buttons to it.
-You probably won't have a reason to use this as it is, but other plugin developers may find it makes it easy for them to effectively incorporate their code into the UI.
+This probably won't be useful on its own, but plugin developers may find it makes it easy for them to effectively incorporate their code into the UI.

 ## Installation
 Inside your [Binary Ninja plugins folder](https://github.com/Vector35/binaryninja-api/tree/master/python/examples#loading-plugins), just run `git clone https://github.com/ehennenfent/binja_toolbar.git`

 ## Sample Usage
 The following script adds some demo buttons to the toolbar.
 This can be placed in the `__init__.py` file of its own plugin.
+In your own plugins, you can simply import the `add_image_button` and `add_text_button` functions from `binja_toolbar`.
 ```
 ~/
   .binaryninja/